Updated 14 December 2022 (revised 25 May 2023)

 - further edits are then made by JNCC and Defra as necessary in order to incorporate feedback from the quality assurance process; and

-- a finalised fiche is published on the JNCC website, a summary of which is also published on GOV.UK.
+- a finalised fiche is published on the JNCC website, with links from GOV.UK.

 View links to the full detail of each of the previous editions.